-The Group 2015 RM'000
+The Group

+2015

+RM'000

 Equipment 187

 Trade receivables 7

 Other receivables 1

 Cash and bank balances 24

 Trade payables (2)

 Other payables and accruals (72)

-- Net identifiable assets acquired 145
+Net identifiable assets acquired 145

 Less: Non-controlling interests, measured at the proportionate share of the fair value of the net identifiable assets (65)

 Less: Fair value of interest held in associate (58)

 Add: Goodwill on acquisition (Note 8) 31

 Total purchase consideration, to be settled by cash 53

 Less: Cash and bank balances of subsidiary acquired (24)

 Net cash outflow from the acquisition of a subsidiary 29

-- (i) The subsidiary has contributed revenue of RM26,000 and loss after taxation of RM22,000 to the Group since the date of acquisition. - (ii) If the acquisition was effective at the beginning of the current financial year, the Group's revenue and loss after taxation for the current financial year would have been RM206,434,000 and RM2,455,000 respectively. - (c) On 11 November 2015, KESG, a wholly-owned subsidiary of KGB, subscribed for 75,995 ordinary shares of PHP100 each representing 80% of the total share capital of KSP, a company incorporated in Philippines for a total consideration of PHP7,599,500 (equivalent to RM706,627).
+- i.
+The subsidiary has contributed revenue of RM26,000 and loss after taxation of RM22,000 to the Group since the date of acquisition. - ii.
+If the acquisition was effective at the beginning of the previous financial year, the Group's revenue and loss after taxation for the previous financial year would have been RM206,434,000 and RM2,455,000 respectively.